 Is there a book you’d recommend to our readers?

 I’ll give you two.
 In the murder mystery genre, I’d recommend Murder Must Advertise by Dorothy L. Sayers and in non-fiction, I’d suggest Sapiens: A Brief History of Humankind by Yuval Noah Harari.

 How have you found hiring through Geektrust?

 Final question, what advice would you give to your younger self?
-If you could travel back in time to that fateful day in 8th grade where you were introduced to Visual Basic, and could spend an afternoon with 13 year-old Rashmi, what would you say to her?
+If you could travel back in time to that fateful day in 8th grade when you were introduced to Visual Basic and could spend an afternoon with 13-year-old Rashmi, what would you say to her?

 (laughs) I actually would give her no advice.
 I have no regrets and wouldn’t do things differently.